practable/pocket-vna-two-port/README.md

 The pocketVNA has a so-called 'open API' which is - contrary to open-source principles - only distributed in compiled form.
 Nonetheless, this compiled shared library written in pure-C is available for a number of platforms, a colleague already bought some pocketVNA, and we want to use them remotely, so use this library we must.
 Fortunately, Cgo allows Go code to call C-libraries, so I can write websocket and JSON messaging code in golang rather than C.

+## CGO info

+An example of using cgo can be found [here](https://github.com/timhughes/cgoexample) - note you have to delete hello.c from the project directory to avoid `multiple definition of main` error.

+There are some differences between C and golang which could create difficulties for users of some C libraries [here](https://docs.yottadb.com/Presentations/DragonsofCGO.pdf), especially where there are:
+0. pointers to structs containing other pointers
+1. callbacks
+2. issues not apparent until garbage collection is triggered

 ## Performance

 It is unclear whether the newer, faster firmware is supported on linux.
 From the manual:-